WebOfTrustInfo/rwot3-sf/event-documents/plenaries/5-daytwoend-topics.md

 ## Humanness in Digital Identity (Kaliyah, Matthew, Daniel)

-What isn't working in current society and thinking about how to avoid them (or include them) in the digital world
+Listing what isn't working in current society and thinking about how to avoid them (or include them) in the digital world

    * Shadows